 The entire presentation revolves around “making money” and LOTS of it.

 Who doesn’t wanna line their pockets and live the life of Riley, right?

 David consistently talks about raking in tons of cash with ‘PG’ for that very same reason.

 By skipping out the actual details of HOW the cash-generating system works is likely gonna push you into splashing out $37.

 How Does Profit Genesis Work?

-As you’ve probably guessed by now, ‘PG’ is a deceitful “get-rich-quick” system that’s non-existent.
+As you’ve probably guessed by now, ‘PG’ is a deceitful system that’s non-existent.

-Once you submit payment, you’ll get access to some basic training on a concept called dropshipping and how to get started online with the money-making strategy.
+Once you submit payment, you’ll get some basic training on “dropshipping” and how to get started online with the money-making strategy.

-Dropshipping is basically the process of taking customer orders through your Shopify store and buying the products from China to ship to your customers.
+Dropshipping is basically the process of taking customer orders through your Shopify store and buying the products from China to ship to them.

-I’m not gonna go into too much detail on the concept because personally, I think Affiliate Marketing is a much more fun and lucrative method.
+I’m not gonna go into too much detail on the concept.

 So at the end of the day, the sales video talks jib-uh jab-uh.